awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 The Greengrass\-specific operations available in the AWS SDKs are also available in the [AWS IoT Greengrass API](https://docs.aws.amazon.com/greengrass/latest/apireference/) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/greengrass)\.

 AWS IoT Device SDK  <a name="iot-device-sdk"></a>
-The AWS IoT Device SDK helps devices connect to AWS IoT or AWS IoT Greengrass services\.
-Devices must know which AWS IoT Greengrass group they belong to and the IP address of the AWS IoT Greengrass core that they should connect to\.
+The AWS IoT Device SDK helps devices connect to AWS IoT Core or AWS IoT Greengrass services\.
+Devices must know which AWS IoT Greengrass group they belong to and the IP address of the Greengrass core that they should connect to\.
-Although you can use any of the AWS IoT Device SDK platforms to connect to an AWS IoT Greengrass core, only the C\+\+ and Python SDKs provide AWS IoT Greengrass\-specific functionality, such as access to the AWS IoT Greengrass Discovery Service and AWS IoT Greengrass core root CA downloads\.
+Although you can use any of the AWS IoT Device SDK platforms to connect to a Greengrass core only the C\+\+ and Python SDKs provide AWS IoT Greengrass specific functionality, such as access to the AWS IoT Greengrass Discovery Service and group CA certificate downloads\.
 For more information, see [AWS IoT Device SDK](https://aws.amazon.com/iot-core/resources/#AWS_IoT_Device_SDKs)\.

 AWS IoT Greengrass Core SDK
 The AWS IoT Greengrass Core SDK enables Lambda functions to interact with the Greengrass core, publish messages to AWS IoT, interact with the local shadow service, invoke other deployed Lambda functions, and access secret resources\.
 This SDK is used by Lambda functions that run on an AWS IoT Greengrass core\.
 For more information, see [AWS IoT Greengrass Core SDK](lambda-functions.md#lambda-sdks-core)\.